• Education

 ‘LOGGERHEADS’

-We are in Loggerheads, Series 1, Episode 5 of this woodlands series of six 30 minutes programmes that commenced on 17th February 2022.
+We are in Loggerheads, Series 1, Episode 5 of this woodlands series of six 30 minutes programmes.

-It has appeared six times live on BBC 1, BBC 2 & BBC Scotland
+It has appeared nine times live on BBC 1, BBC 2 & BBC Scotland

-Rhododendron ponticum and bracken (invasive species) have increased in quantity especially in the northern felled section of the woodlands, however a programme of clearance funded by the Loch Lomond & The Trossachs National Park is reducing much of this now with most being completely cleared by the spring of 2022.
+Rhododendron ponticum and bracken (invasive species) have increased in quantity especially in the northern felled section of the woodlands.

 The most important wildlife to reside in these woodlands are red squirrels and pine martens that are high on the agenda for protection.